-"Primary Care" is defined for both initial specialty of residency training (identified using AAMC data and denoted by the use of one asterisk) and for current practice or training area (identified using either NCMB data for physicians in NC or AAMC data for physicians practicing out of state and denoted by the use of two asterisks).
+"Primary Care" is defined for both initial specialty of residency training (identified using AAMC data and denoted by the use of one asterisk) and for current practice or training area (identified using NCMB data for physicians in NC and denoted by the use of two asterisks).

 More specialties are included under the definition of "primary care" for current practice or training area than for specialty of residency training because physicians may specialize within their primary care area of practice following training.
-For example, a physician who entered residency training in "pediatrics," and following completion of training reported a current practice area of "adolescent medicine" would be counted as a primary care physician.